bwoodill/BT_VESC/README.md

 # DISCLAIMER

+This firmware will allow you to increase speed and current to a level that can damage the motor.
+Please be very careful if increasing the limits.

 Please note: everything in this repo is released for use "AS IS" without any warranties of any kind, including, but not limited to their installation, use, or performance.
 We disclaim any and all warranties, either express or implied, including but not limited to any warranty of noninfringement, merchantability, and/ or fitness for a particular purpose.

 Any use of this repo is at your own risk.
 There is no guarantee that anything has been through testing.
 We are not responsible for any damage, data loss, death, injury, or property damage incurred with its use.